Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 | Remaining value after 30 years (in real terms) | ≈ 95 % | 85–88% |

-| The values for "current modules" are based on the Fraunhofer ISE long-term study of more than 200 German PV systems, as well as data sheet analyses from leading manufacturers (LONGi, JinkoSolar, Trina Solar, Q CELLS) for TOPCon and HJT modules in 2025/2026.
-Statement regarding the 30–40-year lifespan of high-quality glass-glass modules: Fraunhofer ISE, as of April 2024. | ||
+| The figures for “current modules” are based on the Fraunhofer ISE long-term study of more than 200 German PV systems, as well as data sheet analyses from leading manufacturers (LONGi, JinkoSolar, Trina Solar, Q CELLS) for TOPCon and HJT modules in 2025/2026.
+Statement regarding the 30–40-year service life of high-quality glass-glass modules: Fraunhofer ISE, as of April 2024. | ||

 Inverters have a significantly shorter service life